jlondrejcka/project-sparkle-einstein/README.md

 ## Questions/Comments

-Salesforce ISV Partners with questions/comments should join the [SFDX-Falcon Chatter Group](http://bit.ly/sfdx-falcon-group) in the Partner Community.
-You can also reach out to the author, Vivek M. Chawla on Twitter - [@VivekMChawla](https://twitter.com/VivekMChawla).
+Salesforce ISV Partners with questions/comments please post Issues to the repo and we will make a timely response.